davidlacho/barChart/README.md

 };
 ```
 ### element Parameter
 The `element` parameter should either be a DOM element represented as a string value or jQuery element that the chart will get rendered into.
-You can either pass in a jQuery object as such: ``$(".barChartIt")`` or you can pass in the value as a string: ``".barChartIt"``.
+You can either pass in a jQuery object as such: ``$(".barChart")`` or you can pass in the value as a string: ``".barChart"``.

 ### Example